 Mediation is a cooperative process in which you and your spouse will work with a neutral third party, a mediator, to come to your own agreement on all issues that must be decided.
 These may include child custody, parenting schedules, equitable distribution of assets/liabilities, awards of spousal maintenance and child support.

 The mediation process for separation or divorce answers all the same questions and resolves all the decisions that you would in a court-based process.
 Couples work together with a mediator to reach agreements regarding parenting issues and schedules, financial issues such as child support, division of marital property, spousal maintenance, tax implications and others.
-These decisions are put into a Memorandum of Understanding (MoU) by the mediator.
-The MoU summarizes the agreements reached by the parties in meditation, and can be reviewed by an attorney and incorporated into a legal document for separation or divorce.
+These decisions are put into a written agreement for separation or divorce.
 The process encourages empowerment by the involved parties to create an agreement that works best for their specific situation.
 Every family and couple is different.

 Compared to the traditional litigated separation/divorce process